-East Germany's automobile industry attempted to break into western automobile markets as early as 1948 with export versions of the former DKW F8 car.
-This move was initially welcomed as Auto Union - DKW did not have the resources to restart their own automobile production.
-However, once DKW was re-established in the early 1950s, the company initiated legal action against the East Germans for patent violation.
-This led VEB-IFA to withdraw from western markets.
+East Germany attempted to break into western automobile markets as early as 1948 with export versions of the former DKW F8 car.
+Initially this was successful as Auto-Union-DKW was struggling to establish itself in West Germany and did not have the resources to restart their own automobile production.
+However, once DKW was re-established in the 1950s, it initiated legal action against the East Germans for patent violation.
+Ultimately, this led VEB-IFA to withdraw from the major western markets.
 Once newer vehicles entered the East German market, such as the Wartburg and Trabant, the East Germans tried again.
-Both the Wartburg and Trabant managed to gain a toe-hold in Britain due to their very low price, but were never a significant competitor with English or continental brands.
+Both the Wartburg and Trabant managed to gain a toe-hold in Britain due to their very low price, but were never a significant competitor to English or continental brands.

-It was only after Auto Union retired the DKW brand in favour of Audi, that the East Germans managed to really break back into the British market.
-As in Germany, there was a hard-core remnant steadfast in their enthusiasm for DKW's two-stroke engines.
-When DKW was retired in 1965, VEB-Wartburg were in position with their new 353 Wartburg Knight.
-Powered by a 1000cc triple cylinder two stroke, with an output of 50 horsepower.
-But these cars were not primitive in the manner of the post-war predecessors; they were modern, with excellent fittings, at an extremely reasonable price.
+It was only after DKW was replaced by Audi in 1965, that a new crack opened up for the East Germans in Britain.
+As in Germany, there was a hard-core remnant of customers who were steadfast in their enthusiasm for two-strokes.
+VEB-Wartburg had continued the development of DKW's two-stroke motor heritage and their new 353 Wartburg Knight was powered by a 1000cc triple cylinder two stroke, with an output of 50 horsepower.
+These cars were not primitive in the manner of the post-war predecessors; they were modern, with excellent fittings, and for sale at an extremely reasonable price.
 The Knight Estate was particularly popular due to its utility.
 I know of former owners who fondly remember this car as 'the best car they ever owned' - in the 1980s.

 British DKW Club reviews: